 However, the main difference between them is vegan diets are made from 100% plant-based components and do not contain animal (seafood) meat and products (e.g., dairy foods, eggs), while vegetarian dishes only exclude meat, fish, seafood, and poultry.

-So, vegetarian diets might have a bit advantage as they have more protein from eggs and dairy products.
+So, vegetarian diets might have some advantages as they have more protein from eggs and dairy products.
 Vegan diets are also popular among Buddhists, Hindus, and some Christians.

 French foods, once again, are haute cuisine.
 The flavor of these dishes is also fascinating, which emphasizes the natural flavor and a perfectly balanced flavor from sauces and seasoning.